prog-re/ugly/README.md

 ## Features

 * Support for GET, POST, PUT and DELETE requests
+* Built-in Authentication and role-based and/or scope-based Authorization
 * Support for routing on optional parameters
-* Built-in Authentication and role-based and/or scope-based Authorization
+* JSON responses by default
 * Ugly routes

+## How to use

+Please refer to [the manual](./docs/manual.md) or check the files [src/tests/api.php](./src/tests/api.php), [src/tests/auth.php](./src/tests/auth.php), [src/tests/protectedapi.php](./src/tests/protectedapi.php) for some examples.
+Keep in mind that those are there for test purposes though.